grafikri/youtube-iframe-api-module/README.md

 # Youtube IFrame Api Module

 This is an npm module version of the YouTube Player API for IFrame embeds.
-It automatically adds the https://www.youtube.com/iframe_api script to the browser.
+It automatically adds the iframe_api script to the browser.
 You can then refer to <a href="https://developers.google.com/youtube/iframe_api_reference" target="_blank">the YouTube Player API for IFrame API reference</a>.

 ## Installation